Case study

 Leasing & stabilization

-Lease-up began before renovations finished.
-Our local team managed Section 8 paperwork, CMHA rent approvals, and inspection scheduling in parallel with rehab.
+The full portfolio reached stabilization within seven months of acquisition.
+Green Sea's local team managed Section 8 paperwork, CMHA rent approvals, and inspection scheduling in parallel with rehab.
 Units moved directly from completed work to voucher tenants with minimal downtime.
-The full portfolio reached stabilization inside seven months of acquisition.

 N°.03Velocity